West Marine / Zodiac Inflatable Dinghy Oarlock solution

 Here are some pictures of the solution that I came up with to keep the oarlock firmly attached to the oarlock socket/holder.
-I purchased a pair of “Hair Pin Cotter” from my local hardware store and use this to hold the oarlocks in place.
+I purchased a pair of “Hair Pin Cotter” from my local hardware store and used these to hold the oarlocks in place.
 It also prevents the oars from accidentally falling out of the oarlock socket when you are not using the oars.

-It is important to insert the Hair Pin Cotter so the “pin” ends are on the outside of the boat.
-That way you can still fold down your oars and not risk having the pins scrape or puncture your dinghy.
-The last picture shows how the Hair Pin Cotter goes through the oarlock and fits in the grove of the oarlock “pin” and keeps it from moving while you are rowing.
-This will prolong the life of your oar lock and will make rowing your dinghy much easier.
+It is essential to insert the Hair Pin Cotter, so the “pin” ends are on the outside of the boat.
+That way, you can still fold down your oars and not risk having the pins scrape or puncture your dinghy.
+The last picture shows how the Hair Pin Cotter goes through the oarlock and fits in the grove of the oarlock “pin” and keeps it from moving while you are rowing, which will prolong the life of your oarlock and will make rowing your dinghy much easier.

 I look forward to hearing from you if you have any questions.
 (Info@SeaDogBoatingSolutions.com)